tinverse/tsm/README.md

 }
 ```

 Actions perform an action *after* exiting the current state and *before* entering the next.

-The point is they should know *something* about the system or current state.
+Ideally, they are able to perform the action based on some knowledge of the system state.
+Hence they are implemented as member functions of an Hsm.
 As seen for SwitchFsm, we can do:

 ```cpp
 #include <tsm.h>